Corporate Governance

 Mitsuhiro Nagahama

 He possesses broad knowledge and extensive experience in corporate management, financial/securities sectors and global business, as he has successively served in important posts at financial institutions.
-He was appointed as an outside member of the Audit & Supervisory Board in 2015, and has audited the Company’s overall business with his outstanding insights on corporate governance and company management.
-Furthermore, he has not only supervised business execution as an outside director since 2019, but also proactively offered opinions to enhance management transparency and fairness from the perspective of the capital markets and based on a global perspective.
+After he assumed the post of outside Audit & Supervisory Board member in 2015, he has audited the Company’s overall business with his outstanding insights on corporate governance and ideal way of company management.
+Furthermore, he has not only supervised business execution as an outside director since 2019, but also proactively offered opinions to enhance management transparency from the perspective of the capital markets and based on a global perspective.
 In these ways, he fulfills such appropriate roles as supervising and giving advice on business execution.

 Attendance record: Board of Directors meetings 12 of 12